- Diana Forker

 As is typical of Daghestanian languages, Hinuq has certain interesting features such as a rich local case system with about 28 local cases and a noun-class system with five classes used to mark agreement between nouns in the absolutive case and verbs, and coreferential adjectives or adverbials.

-The project is intended to give a description of the various grammatical aspects of Hinuq.
-The description will include several glossed and translated texts such as traditional narratives and culture-specific texts and a Hinuq-English dictionary.
-The project is supervised by Prof. B. Comrie and IS related to other current projects on the Tsezic languages (Bezhta, Khwarshi and Tsez) at the MPI-EVA.
+The project was intended to give a description of the various grammatical aspects of Hinuq.
+The description included several glossed and translated texts such as traditional narratives and culture-specific texts and a Hinuq-English dictionary.
+The project was supervised by Prof. B. Comrie and was related to other projects on the Tsezic languages (Bezhta, Khwarshi and Tsez) at the MPI-EVA.